komiyakomiyakomiya/pytail/README.md

 ### option

-- -n 行末から出力する行数を数値で指定
+- -n : Specify the number of lines to output from the end of the line

-- -f ファイルパスを指定
+- -f : Specify file path

 ## Install